m7a/lo-banana-pi-m2p-edu/README.md

     the default is OK here.
 `debian_version=buster`
 :   Configures the Debian release to use.
-`package_dir="$scriptroot/package-sample"`
+`package_dir="$scriptroot/package"`
 :   Gives a directory to build the customization package from.
     Note: This is expected to contain MDPC 2.0/ant-based instructions to build a package called `mdvl-banana-pi-m2-plus-edu-root`.
-It is recommended to duplicate the existing `package-sample` and change the copy in case an own customization package is needed.
+It is recommended to duplicate the existing `package` and change the copy in case an own customization package is needed.
 `mirror=http://ftp.it.debian.org/debian`
 :   Configures the Debian mirror to use.
 Security will always point to
     `security.debian.org`.
+`adddep=,vim,aptitude,openssh-server,docker.io`
+:   A list of packages (comma-separated, without spaces, starting with a leading
+    comma) to install in addition to `mdvl-bamana-pi-m2-plus-edu-root`.
+`add_sources_list_line=`
+:   Configures an additional mirror to use.
+Together with `adddep`, this allows
+    arbitrarily customized packages to be input into the filesystem root generation process.

 ## Customization Package